akostrik/CPP_module_42/README.md

 ## Reference vs pointer (01/ex03)
 * `HumanA`: a reference or a pointer to the Weapon, and a reference is better since the Weapon exists from creation and never changes
 * `HumanB`: a pointer to a Weapon, since the field is not set at creation time and the weapon can be NULL
 * in the both cases, we can change the type of the weapon

-### Reference
+Reference$ :
 * is a dereferenced pointer
 * is an aliase for an existing variable !=  new variable
 * is a constant pointer, always points to the same variable, we can't change it (?)